-While almost all of HPHA's family projects have been tested and either encapsulated or abated, the Hawaii Department of Health (DOH) requires that with each modernization, updated test results must be provided that are no more than two years old.
-Therefore, when doing modernization, HPHA will include lead base paint testing as part of the scope and abate/encapsulate as required or treat the entire project as under the assumption that it is lead-containing and monitor and abate/encapsulate as required in lieu of obtaining new test reports.
+Most of HPHA's family projects have been tested and either encapsulated or abated.
+When improvements are made to a project, HPHA submits updated LBP test results (completed within the last two years) to the Hawaii Department of Health.
+Therefore, when making improvements to a project, HPHA will include LBP testing as part of the scope and abate/encapsulate as required, or assume that LBP is present and abate/encapsulate as required in lieu of obtaining new test reports.